10Kft/10kft-api/sections/webhooks.md

 #### Assignments

-For assignments, any permitted change to an assignment (dates, allocation mode, percent, etc.) will trigger an updated event.
+For assignments, any permitted change to an assignment (dates, allocation mode, percent, etc.) will trigger an updated event. **Note: Changing the assignee will trigger an `assignment.deleted` followed by an `assignment.created` event.
+We handle assignee changes differently than other attributes internally.**

 #### Time Entries